 2012-13: Troock was limited to 19 games due to a lingering shoulder injury in his third WHL season with Seattle.
 After trying several times to get back on the ice through the season, he finally had season-ending surgery in early February.
 He scored 5 goals with 6 assists (with six of his points coming in a nine-game stretch in January) and was -5 with 19 penalty minutes.

-A big, powerful winger that uses his edges well when skating.
-Very sharp on his skates with good agility and balance.
+Troock is a big, powerful winger that uses his edges well when skating; very sharp on his skates with good agility and balance.
 He has a good shot that he can get upstairs with aplomb but needs to improve his slow release.
-He wants to have the puck at all times and will forgo the easy play or pass to challenge a defender one-on-one.
-Appears to be plagued with tunnel vision in offensive situations.
-He has nice hands and willingness to make life difficult for defensemen with his skill and his physicality.
-Lost valuable development time to head/neck injuries and is still lacking maturity in all facets of his game.
-He’s a project power forward that could turn out to be a terrific value where he was drafted or an AHL goal-scorer.
+Troock wants to have the puck at all times and will forego the easy play or pass to challenge a defender one-on-one.
+He appears to be plagued with tunnel vision in offensive situations.
+However, he has nice hands and a willingness to make life difficult for defensemen with his skill and his physicality.
+Troock lost valuable development time to head/neck injuries and as a result is still lacking maturity in all facets of his game.

 Troock competed in the 2014 Traverse City rookie tournament and attended training camp with Dallas before being assigned to AHL affiliate Texas to start the 2014-15 season.
 He began his first pro season with Idaho in the ECHL, skating in five games before being re-called by Texas, and has seen limited ice time in a lower line role thus far with the defending AHL champs.
 Troock is a project power forward who will likely require significant time to completely develop his game.
 He could turn out to be a terrific value having been a fifth-round pick if he reaches his full potential at the NHL level.
 Just as likely his career could peak as an AHL goal-scorer.